mxcrml/codecademy/README.md

-# codecademy
+# Codecademy
-My work done on codecademy
+My work done on Codecademy
-Welcome.
+Thank you for visiting.